-The managed money market fund is considered a mutual fund asset type for applying the criteria noted in the paragraph above and is considered a level 1 asset.
+The Managed Money Market Account is considered a mutual fund asset type for applying the criteria noted in the paragraph above and is considered a level 1 asset.

 Investments

 The District's investment policy allows management to invest funds in investments permitted under Section 218.415, Florida Statutes.